tubakrc/Power_BI_Projects_2/README.md

 ## Project Overview

-The Olist E-commerce Dashboard aims to provide an in-depth analysis of e-commerce data using MSSQL Server for data management and Power BI for visualization.
+The Olist E-commerce Dashboard aims to provide an in-depth analysis of e-commerce data using MS SQL Server for data management and Power BI for visualization.
 This project covers the end-to-end data pipeline from raw dataset exploration to business insights through interactive reports.

 ## Objectives